The Unicorn Village Voice Camp is organised by the Core Group Bob, Jenny and Nickomo

 Our team of teachers are highly skilled professionals offering a wide range of practices, styles and methods.
 The many facilities of the camp are run by experienced leaders and teams.

-When you check in at the Gate on arrival you will be welcomed by the Welcome Team.
+When you check in at the Gate on arrival you will be welcomed at the cafe by the Welcome Team.
 After they have checked your name you can find a camping circle (see below).
 You will also be given a Karma Yoga ticket.
 ‘Karma Yoga’ means offering work as a service for the benefit of the community.
 All adult participants are asked to contribute in this way.
 The work is likely to require a total of one to three hours of your time during the week.
 Some of the Karma Yoga duties include helping in children’s workshops, serving in the café and toilet cleaning (rubber gloves provided!).
 Instruction is given.
 Our feedback from participants is that it is an enjoyable experience which enhances the depth of connection with the camp and is a good way to make friends!

 The Site Crew spend the week before the camps assembling the structures and facilities, and the week after taking them down.
 While the camps are running they maintain these facilities which include: